 Wishes: Icing on the cake

-Most people call luxury purchases "wishes" and try to strike a balance between attaining them and fulfilling other needs and wants of life more simply.
-For example, you might wish to take a long international vacation every two or three years, so you save money for it by driving a used car you've owned for years rather than buying a new one.
-Other common wishes include:
+You can make room for wishes in your life by striking a balance and fulfilling other needs and wants of life more simply.
+For example, you might wish to take an international vacation every two or three years, so you save money by driving a used car you've owned for years rather than buying a new one.
+Or maybe you take on part-time gig work and put the money into a special savings account so you can splurge on expensive Christmas gifts for your family.
+Common wishes include:

 - Larger house or vacation home.
-You might have your heart set on a better neighborhood, a more exciting city or a house with more room or a bigger yard.
-Or you might dream of having a second home in the mountains or on the beach.
+You might have your heart set on a better neighborhood, a more exciting city or a spacious house with a yard.
+Or you might dream of having a vacation home or cabin to create memories with your family and build generational wealth.

 - Cleaning service.
-Hiring someone to clean your home can grant the wish of having more free time and a cleaner living space.
+Hiring someone to clean your home can grant the wish of free time to focus on the activities and people you love—along with the pleasure of a cleaner living space.

 - Personal trainer/nutrition coach.
 Going beyond a gym membership by hiring professionals might give you an extra boost to reach your fitness goals.